Tuesday, October 1, 2024

 We returned to the arrival terminal, and Inna ordered an Uber to take us to the Torel Palace Hotel in Lisbon.

 As I felt tired and sweaty, I decided to shower while Inna unpacked her suitcase.
-Afterward, I unpacked my suitcase (our room had plenty of storage for various items).
+Afterward, I unpacked my suitcase (our room had plenty of storage for all my belongings).

-We decided to eat dinner at the hotel's Black Pavilion restaurant (as we did not need to make any advance dinner reservations).
+We decided to have dinner at the hotel's Black Pavilion restaurant (since we did not need to make any advance reservations).
 After looking at the dinner menu and asking our waiter for recommendations, we ordered the following items:

 • Appetizer: Tomato & Burrata, Fresh Bread & Butter